 As an experienced distance runner, James Alexander has developed a keen interest in helping runners of all levels overcome injuries and perform at their best.
 He has post-graduate qulaifications in the management of running injuries, technique retraining and performance, and offers the most up to date evidence-based treatment and rehabilitation techniques.

-Clinical Pilates is recognised by health professionals as one of the best forms of exercise to improve functional movement, optimise core stability and manage injuries and pain.
-It is also an ideal exercise method pre and post-natal as well as improving pelvic floor function.
+As a component of each persons program, exercises drawn from Clinical Pilates can be used to improve functional movement, optimise core stability and manage injuries and pain.
+These can also be an ideal exercise method pre and post-natal as well as improving pelvic floor function.

-Our classes are run by Kate Antcliff, Physiotherapist and the most highly qualified Clinical Pilates clinician in the Hunter.
-Kate will conduct a prior assement and tailor a program to your specific needs.
+Our classes are run by Kate Antcliff, James Alexander and Cate Thomas, some of the most highly qualified Clinical Pilates Instructors in the Hunter.
+You will receive a prior assessment and have a program tailored to your specific needs.

-At Kinetic Sports Physiotherapy, we offer the following classes:
+At Kinetic Sports Physiotherapy, we offer the following classes with a maximum of 4 per class:

 Individualised core strength & motor control using reformer, trapeze & mat based exercises